monarch-initiative/agent-smith-ai/README.md

 * Code is still rough, and major architectural changes are on the table.
 * Providing an API interface to this agent (for use in a web UI, for example) is a work in progress, currently the command-line interface is more robust.
 * Not all features of https://github.com/monarch-initiative/oai-monarch-plugin are supported
-* The default model is `gpt-3.5-turbo-16k-0613` which provides a 16k context window, but no context window management or conversation summarisation/compression is implemented, so eventually it will fail (especially when calling functions which use a lot of tokens)
+* The default model is `gpt-3.5-turbo-16k-0613` which provides a 16k context window, but no context window management or conversation summarisation/compression is implemented yet, so eventually it will fail (especially when calling functions which use a lot of tokens)

-### How to
+## Setup and run

 First, get https://github.com/monarch-initiative/oai-monarch-plugin running, by default on `http://localhost:3434`.